aronrai/calculator/README.md

 # calculator
 This project is a simple, user-friendly calculator built using HTML, CSS, and JavaScript.
 It provides basic arithmetic operations, including addition, subtraction, multiplication, and division.
 The design is responsive and intuitive, making it easy for users to perform calculations on any device.
+Features:

+Basic operations: Addition, Subtraction, Multiplication, Division Responsive design that works on desktop and mobile devices Clean and intuitive user interface
+Live calculations as you input numbers

+Technologies Used:

+HTML: For structuring the web page
+CSS: For styling the calculator and improving the user interface
+JavaScript: For adding functionality and handling user input

+Usage:

+Input numbers using the buttons on the calculator.
+Select the desired operation.
+Press the equals button to see the result.